Hide and Seek

 The inciting incident occurs at 12 minutes when Alison commits suicide in the bathtub.
 Emily discovers her mother's body, traumatizing the young girl and shattering their family unit..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to David makes the active decision to leave New York and move with Emily to an isolated house in the woods upstate, hoping a fresh start will help them both heal., moving from reaction to action.
+This shows the protagonist's commitment to David makes the active decision to leave New York and move with Emily to an isolated house in the woods upstate, hoping a fresh start will help them both heal., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The threat becomes undeniably real when violent incidents escalate.
+Of particular interest, this crucial beat The threat becomes undeniably real when violent incidents escalate.
 David realizes this isn't just Emily's imagination—someone or something is genuinely dangerous.
 The stakes are raised from psychological recovery to physical survival., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (74% through) represents the emotional nadir.
 Here, Elizabeth is found dead in the bathtub, murdered exactly like Alison.
 David's hope for a new beginning dies, and Emily is in mortal danger from an enemy he still cannot identify., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.